cf73/idisaved2/content/collections/pages/the-a-z-book.md

             type: text
             marks:
               -
+                type: link
+                attrs:
+                  href: 'statamic://entry::527c2a88-2aff-4b2e-b473-e622795b84d3'
+                  rel: null
+                  target: null
+                  title: null
+              -
                 type: bold
               -
                 type: italic
             text: Concretism
           -
             type: text
-            text: "\_using the Latin alphabet as content for the experience of the bookwork.
-Letters, partly printed or constituted in relations to other parts, reveal themselves in the concrete experience from turning pages and page fragments."
+            text: ' using the Latin alphabet as content for the experience of the bookwork.
+Letters, partly printed or constituted in relations to other parts, reveal themselves in the concrete experience from turning pages and page fragments.'
     type: text
     enabled: true
 thumbnail_slides: